270aldo/ngx.agents/memory-bank/progress.md

 - Cost analysis for optimization opportunities

 🔄 **Integration Testing**
+- ✅ Fixed integration tests for A2A server with other components
+- ✅ Fixed integration tests for State Manager and Intent Analyzer
+- ✅ Created improved version of full system integration tests
+- ✅ Implemented solutions for asyncio event loop conflicts
+- ✅ Created adapter for normalizing interfaces between component versions
+- ✅ Improved mock implementations for more realistic behavior
+- ✅ Created script for executing integration tests with various options
+- ✅ Documented integration testing approach and solutions
-- Comprehensive inter-agent communication testing
+- 🔄 Comprehensive inter-agent communication testing (in progress)
-- End-to-end workflow validation
+- 🔄 End-to-end workflow validation (in progress)
-- Failure scenario testing
+- 🔄 Failure scenario testing (in progress)
-- Recovery mechanism validation
+- 🔄 Recovery mechanism validation (in progress)
-- Edge case handling
+- 🔄 Edge case handling (in progress)

 ## Component-Specific Progress